algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 [import:57-76, lang:"javascript"](code/javascript/gaussian_elimination.js)
 {% endmethod %}

-As a note: Gauss-Jordan elimination can also be used to find the inverse of a matrix by following the same procedure to generate a reduced row echelon matrix, but with an identity matrix on the other side, instead of the right-hand side of eace equation.
+As a note: Gauss-Jordan elimination can also be used to find the inverse of a matrix by following the same procedure to generate a reduced row echelon matrix, but with an identity matrix on the other side instead of the right-hand side of each equation.
 This process is straightforward but will not be covered here, simply because there are much faster numerical methods to find an inverse matrix; however, if you would like to see this, let me know and I can add it in for completeness.

 ## Back-substitution